10-11 February 2026

 4. Prepaid debit card transactions.
 This method implies loading money onto a prepaid debit card, which the recipient can use for purchases or withdraw cash.
 It’s convenient for regular remittances, and it offers easy access to funds, but may involve loading and withdrawal fees.

 5. Online money transfer.
 Online transfer of funds are basically done using online platforms or apps.
 Fast, convenient, and often cheaper than traditional banking methods.
-Cross border money transfers are ideal for personal remittances and small business transactions, with varying fees and exchange rates.
+Cross-border money transfers are ideal for personal remittances and small business transactions, with varying fees and exchange rates.

 6. Paper checks.
 It’s a traditional method involving sending a check by mail, which the recipient deposits in their bank.
 Less popular due to slower delivery, the risk of loss or theft, and the availability of faster electronic methods.

-There are also alternative cross border payment services, including:
+There are also alternative cross-border payment services, including:

 1. Digital wallets.
 In cross-border payments, digital wallets enable electronic storage and transactions of multiple currencies, offering quick, convenient international transfers and payments through mobile or online platforms.